 While the Center cannot accept everything offered, we are happy review materials and will always suggest other organizations that might be more appropriate for them.

 The Center accepts only permanent donations of materials.
 Donors are asked to sign a donation agreement, called a Deed of Gift, which formally signifies that the materials become the property of the City of Sacramento and the Center for Sacramento History.

+Because the exhibition and research value of items may be diminished if they are restored or rearranged, donors are encouraged to contact the Center before repairing, discarding, or reorganizing materials.
 Sensitive items that may exist in the collection should not be removed by the donor.
 Instead, you should discuss with the curator/archivist the possibility of restricting part of the collection to address privacy concerns, trade secrets or similar matters.
 While the Center desires to make all items accessible to users, it can agree to reasonable restrictions for limited periods of time.